-⚖️ Federal Rescheduling Update — May/June 2026: On April 22, 2026, the U.S. Department of Justice issued a final order immediately moving state-licensed medical marijuana from Schedule I to Schedule III of the Controlled Substances Act.
+⚖️ Federal Rescheduling: On April 22, 2026, the U.S. DOJ issued a final order immediately moving state-licensed medical marijuana from Schedule I to Schedule III of the Controlled Substances Act.
 A broader DEA administrative hearing to consider rescheduling of all marijuana begins June 29, 2026.

 INTEGRATED LEGAL SERVICES FOR CALIFORNIA'S CANNABIS AND HEMP INDUSTRIES

 Eight Practice Areas.
-One Lawyer Who Actually Knows the Industry.
+One Lawyer Who Actually Knows the Industries.

 California’s cannabis and hemp industries operate under a legal framework that does not resemble any other regulated industry in the country.
 State-licensed but federally prohibited.
 Locally controlled but state-administered.
 Capital-intensive but bank-restricted.
 Brand-driven but trademark-limited.
 The result is that legal questions in this industry rarely fit cleanly inside one practice area — a corporate question routinely turns into a regulatory question, a real estate matter often becomes an IP issue, and a financing transaction almost always implicates licensing disclosure obligations.